Augmentedjs/create-augmented-app/README.md

 # create-augmented-app
 A simple create script to bootstrap a new app for Augmented.js Next

 Simple base app with Augmented.js Next.
 Contains Router, Mediator, webpack, babel, application, and sass.
-Also includes hosting express service.
+Also includes webpack dev service.

 `npx create-augmented-app app-name` to create a starter app into `app-name` folder.